 - And finally, the right tools and systems to help people manage the process

 I think that most sales and marketing professionals recognize that software will not spontaneously generate results, but the allure of easy execution and fast results are difficult to resist.
-It’s also easy to forget that these systems require a great deal of hands on input and maintenance to be fully appreciated.
+It’s also easy to forget that these systems require a lot of hands-on input and maintenance to be fully appreciated.

-Yes, lead management software and dashboard tools are hot now because pressure for more measurable ROI is greater that ever and these tools can help you, but make sure you take a more holistic approach.
+Yes, lead management software and dashboard tools are hot now because the pressure for more measurable ROI is greater than ever and these tools can help you, but make sure you take a more holistic approach.

 If we continue to follow this line of thought it’s logical then to ask yourself if the metrics you are getting back out of the system are telling you that you’re getting better?

 This morning I talked with Jim Berkowitz, who writes the CRM Mastery E-Journal.
 When I told him about this post he replied, “With dashboards, nobody ever seems to talk about having the right metrics that help you measure if you’re improving…” I agree.